StyXman/ayrton/README.md

 # Installation

 `ayrton` depends on two pieces of code.
-Python is the most obvious; it has been developed in its version 3.3.
-Python 3.2 is not enough, sorry.
-On the other hand, as Python3 has not completely caught yet, most probably even less in stable server environments, in the future we plan to support at least Python2.7.
+It currently only runs in python3.7.
+Other versions like 3.6 or less are planned, but I hadn't had the time, sorry.

 The second dependency is [`paramiko`](https://github.com/paramiko/paramiko).